-Reykjavik's favourite daughter talks remixes, Christmas, smoked Danish pig and the meaning of life
+Reykjavik's favourite daughter talks remixes, smoked Danish pig and the meaning of life

 When an artist calls the people of their hometown their family, it's usually a metaphor.
 In the case of Björk Guðmundsdóttir it’s actually true.
 Reykjavik has a population of only 200,000 and everyone is somehow related.
 But she's more than just the capital's favourite daughter: to the outside world the diminutive singer has become as emblematic of Iceland as its volcanoes and midnight sun.
 In turn, the uniqueness of the country helps fuel Björk’s individualism.

 Her early work may be best remembered for a series of dance-pop singles, but there has also always been plenty of musical experimentation.
 This has developed over the years.
 Last year’s Biophilia (pictured below) was virtually avant-garde.
 It was also a series of iPad apps, an experimental concert tour, a documentary, and a science/music education programme.
 Last Monday, an album of remixes from the album - Bastards - was released.

 Appropriately for someone who uses technology to such effect, I meet Björk over Skype.
 She appears in front of the camera with no make-up, a cup of coffee in her hand and wearing a white t-shirt which contrasts with the blue ends to her long black hair.
 Being a mother in her forties seems not to have diminished her essential Björkness.